bloomberg/amqpprox/README.md

 ...<snip>...
 ```

-You can then connect your RabbitMQ client via `localhost:5673` and the proxy
+You can then connect your RabbitMQ client via `localhost:5673` and `amqpprox`
 will proxy all connections into `5673` to the running broker on `5672`.
 Until
 you make a connection you won't see much other than periodic cleanup trace, but
 you can interact with it fully through the `amqpprox_ctl` interface.